vinber/magrit/README.md

 #### Deployement with docker :
 ##### Using the latest version of the application (+ nginx for static files)

+The application to deploy may consist of two Docker containers:
+- one used to serve the `aiohttp` application with `Gunicorn` and to host the Redis service used;
+- the second is composed only of nginx, used in front-end of Gunicorn (i.g to buffer long POST requests, etc.) and to serve the static content.
+For now you have to build them, but we can releases them on *Docker Hub* if any interest.
+This scenario is shown below, exposing publicly `Magrit` on the port 80 :

 ```` bash
 cd /tmp/
 mkdir magritapp